key4hep/k4geo/FCCee/CLD/compact/README.md

 CLD_o2_v06
 ----------

-This model is based on `CLD_o2_v05` with the following changes: LumiCal outer radius from 112 mm to 115 mm, remove its nose shield, define its z extent in the beampipe reference frame.
+This model is based on `CLD_o2_v05` with the following changes: LumiCal outer radius from 112 mm to 115 mm, remove its nose shield, place it at 1074*mm along the beam-axis, instead of at 1074*mm in Z, move LumiCal by 100*micron

 CLD_o3_v01
 ----------